An easy-to-use reference for learning more about the grading and certification process, from the Sheldon scale to proof vs. uncirculated coins

 Coin Grade Meanings

-The ANA uses a 70-point scale to grade the condition of a coin, with 70 being the best grade possible.
+The ANA uses the 70-point Sheldon Scale to grade the condition of a coin, with 70 being the best grade possible.
 A corresponding adjective prefix of 1-2 letters is also issued with a coin’s grade to further clarify its quality.
 Though the Sheldon Scale is a fairly intricate system, it’s quite easy to grasp the basics of it.

 See the chart below for an overview of the coin grading scale from best (70) to worst condition (1):